OWASP/www-chapter-mugla-university/index.md

 + We also encourage you to be [become a member](/membership/) or consider a [donation](/donate/) to support our ongoing work.

-## Presentations and Professinal Speakings
+## Presentations and Professional Speakings
 If you like to speak on our upcoming events, please review the [speaker agreement](https://owasp.org/www-policy/legal/speaker-agreement) and kindly email us [Resul Bozburun](mailto://resul.bozburun@owasp.org), [Furkan Ozturk](mailto://furkan.ozturk@owasp.org) & [Dr. Enis Karaarslan](mailto://enis.karaarslan@mu.edu.tr)